zetxqx/gateway-api-inference-extension/site-src/guides/index.md

 ## **Prerequisites**
  - Envoy Gateway [v1.3.0](https://gateway.envoyproxy.io/docs/install/install-yaml/#install-with-yaml) or higher
  - A cluster with:
     - Support for services of typs `LoadBalancer`.
 (This can be validated by ensuring your Envoy Gateway is up and running).
    For example, with Kind, you can follow [these steps](https://kind.sigs.k8s.io/docs/user/loadbalancer).
+    - Support for [sidecar containers](https://kubernetes.io/docs/concepts/workloads/pods/sidecar-containers/) (enabled by default since Kubernetes v1.29) to run the model server deployment.

 ## **Steps**